Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: Summary and discussion

-{In this paper, we aim at investigating how strong an NS can be distorted by magnetic field.
-We propose a method to test magnetic-induced distortion of NSs through GRB X-ray plateaus under GRB magnetar scenario\footnote{The afterglows like that of GRB 060807 and GRB 070521 may also be explained as that the transition of the decay slope from $-1$ to $-2$ is just the jet break of the GRB jet with a smaller opening angle \citep{Rhoads} and the plateau is caused by the jet viewed slightly off-axis \citep{2019arXiv190705899B}. }.} If the distortion is strong enough, the corresponding gravitational radiation can dominate the initial NS spindown and affect the time evolution of the NS electromagnetic radiation, i.e., the decay of GRB X-ray luminosity (with decay index from $\sim 0\rightarrow \sim 1\rightarrow \sim 2$).
-Thus, the ellipticity may be connected to some measurable and inferred parameters.
-According to the two-case study on GRB 060807 and GRB 070521, we find that $\varepsilon_{\rm B,eff}\sim 10^{-4} (\frac{B_{\rm eff}}{10^{14}\;\rm G})^{2}$.
-To be consistent with the theoretical result, e.g., $\varepsilon_{\rm B}\sim 10^{-4} (\frac{B_{\rm t}}{10^{16}\;\rm G})^{2}$, our result shows that there should be $B_{\rm eff}\sim 0.01 B_{\rm t}$.
+{In this paper we aim to investigate how strongly an NS can be distorted by a magnetic field.
+We propose a method for estimating magnetically induced distortions of NSs through GRB X-ray plateaus under the GRB magnetar scenario.
+If the distortion is strong enough, the corresponding gravitational radiation can dominate the initial NS spin-down and affect the time evolution of the NS electromagnetic radiation (i.e., the decay index of the X-ray flux may change as $\sim 0\rightarrow \sim 1\rightarrow \sim 2$).
+Therefore, the ellipticity may be connected to some measurable and inferred parameters.
+According to the case study of GRB 070521, we find that $\epsilon_{\rm B,eff}\sim 10^{-4} (\frac{B_{\rm eff}}{10^{14}\rm G})^{2}$.
+Comparing this with previous well-accepted theoretical results, for example, $\epsilon_{\rm B}\sim 10^{-4} (\frac{B_{\rm t}}{10^{16}\rm G})^{2}$ \citep{2002PhRvD..66h4025C}, our result shows that there should be $B_{\rm eff}\sim 0.02 <B_{\rm t}>$ and $B_{\rm eff}\sim 0.1B_{\rm t}$ near the magnetar outer crust if the two results are compatible.
 This deduction could be used as the initial internal magnetic field structure to model the external magnetosphere of an NS.